Edurtu/webpack-server/README.md

 ## Development server (with webpack)

-A simple development server for multi page site in Html5, JS y CSS.
+A simple development server for multi-page site in Html5, JS y CSS.
 Features:

 - A separete folder configuration for `webpack` (production and development)

 - It use *HtmlWebpackPlugin* plugin to define each page, title and *activate* class for the active item menu.

+- Bootstrap source files.
+For an easy implementation, the compiled and minified files are used, called in `index.js` and you can change it.

 - Some declarete rules (into config webpack):
   - Split code `js`